 These sweet little easter-egg-packaged masturbation sleeves say “Make yourself (and your penis) at home!”
+They're also disposable.

 There's nothing like a little vibrator to say “Thank you for coming!”

 These essential oil bars are a way to tell your guests that you want them to be happy and comfortable.
 (Sorry folks, no sexy joke here.
-I just like massage bars)
+I just like massage bars).

 For some folks, the holidays are stressful and taking away sex makes that worse.
 For other people, the holidays are a blast and saying sex is off-limits puts a damper on that.
-The holiday season means a lot of things to a lot of people - so does sex and there’s no reason to burden one with the issues of the other.
+The holiday season means a lot of things to a lot of people.
+So does sex and there’s no reason to burden one with the issues of the other.
 Especially when an issue like shame-y sex negativity is so unnecessary.
 Maybe you won’t put out a bowl of vibrators, condoms and masturbation sleeves for your guests this year (it would be cute, though!) but maybe you’ll at least think twice the next time you hear someone declare that sex over the holidays is a no-go.
 That's a start!